 - a.
 Motions for reconsideration of a matter may be made at the same meeting or at the next succeeding meeting following a Council action. - b.
 A proposed motion for reconsideration at the next succeeding meeting must comply with Oregon Open Meeting Laws. - c.
 Motions for reconsideration may only be made by a Council member that voted with the majority of the City Council on the action proposed to be reconsidered by the Council. - d.
 In the case of a tie vote, the prevailing side or the majority of the Council will be deemed to be those Council members who voted in the negative. - e.
 Any member of the Council may second a motion for reconsideration. - 18.
-Non-Observance of Rules Rules adopted to expedite and facilitate the transaction of the business of the Council in an orderly fashion shall be deemed to be procedural only, and the failure to strictly observe any such rule shall not affect the jurisdiction of, or invalidate any action taken by the Council. - 19.
-Dress Code for City Council Members It is the policy of Council to create a dignified and professional environment for Council meetings and should dress accordingly.
-"Business casual" is an acceptable manner of dress for all Council meetings, workshops, committee and sub-committee meetings, and all other events in which Council participates or attends.
-The Dress Code policy shall also apply to any individual Councilor representing the City in their official capacity as a City Councilor.
+Non-Observance of Rules Rules adopted to expedite and facilitate the transaction of the business of the Council in an orderly fashion shall be deemed to be procedural only, and the failure to strictly observe any such rule shall not affect the jurisdiction of, or invalidate any action taken by, the Council. - 19.
+Dress Code for City Council Members It is the policy of Council to create a dignified and professional environment for Council meetings and should dress accordingly. - 20.
+Use of Handheld Electronic Devices During Council Meetings Councilors have been issued an iPad to receive their City email, maintain their City calendar, and to access, read, and annotate their meeting packets, both before and during City Council meetings.
+The use of other personal handheld electronic devices by members of the Council, the City Manager and the City Attorney during City Council meetings while behind the dais is discouraged in that such use may be perceived by the public or other Council members as the Council or staff not paying attention or, worse, engaging in inappropriate ex parte contact.
+Notwithstanding the foregoing, it is reasonable and acceptable that Council and staff may need to have their personal devices at the dais for personal or work related reasons.
+In those instances, such devices should be placed on silent ring mode and only checked as reasonably necessary.
+If more than a quick text response is required, the Council member or staff should step away from the dais, in a non-disruptive fashion, to respond to the message or call, outside of the Council Chambers.
+Members of the public and staff in the audience are likewise expected to limit the distracting use of electronic devices during meetings and, in all cases, silence cell phone ringers.
+It is recognized that members of the press and staff located in the back of the room may use laptops or tablets during the meeting but they are also expected to do so in a respectful and non-distracting manner.